 - Add a few beans to your salads, soups, or stews to mix things up a bit

 To stay in a good mood, avoid fatty foods.
-Some fats are good for you, however.
+However, some fats are right for you.
 Omega-3 fatty acids boost brain functions and fight depression.
 But your body can’t make them by itself: the only way to get them is through your diet.
-The best source is seafood, exceptionally cold water oily fish such as salmon, herring, mackerel, anchovies, and sardines.
+The best source is seafood, icy water oily fish such as salmon, herring, mackerel, anchovies, and sardines.
 You can also get reasonable quantities of flaxseed and eggs.

 Sex and Chocolate

 You might not believe it, but eating the wrong kinds of food can cause depression.
 Low-fat diets can starve the body of essential nutrients, leading to mood and energy swings.
 To prevent this, you need to eat foods that are digested slowly, foods with a low GI (Glycemic Index) such as whole grain rye bread, oats, and basmati rice.
 And get to get in an excellent mood, eat chocolate.
 Good quality chocolate releases endorphins into the body that make you feel relaxed and “naturally” happier.
 Chocolate is also thought to increase libido and act as a natural antidepressant.

 Want to ward off depression by merely balancing your diet?
 Then here’s what you need to know:

 - Broccoli and blueberries, to help stabilize blood sugar levels